 Science tells us what young brains need to thrive.
-Bright & Early ND Quality Standards translate this scientific research into do-able actions.
-These actions are divided into 4 steps, resulting in a clear ‘road-map’ for programs to maximize a child’s readiness for school.
+Bright & Early ND Quality Standards translate this scientific research into doable actions.
+These actions are divided into four steps, resulting in a clear ‘road-map’ for programs to maximize a child’s readiness for school.

-Programs gain recognition and resources for DOING good things for children, not just SAYING they do good things for children.
-In Bright & Early ND, programs demonstrate how they meet the standards via formal observations.
+Programs gain recognition and resources for doing good things for children.
+In Bright & Early ND, programs demonstrate how they meet the standards via evidence.

-When programs demonstrate they meet the Quality Standards, they receive dollars to re-invest into their program to improve their services, retain their staff, or expand their capacity.
+When programs demonstrate they meet the Quality Standards, they receive incentives for their program to improve their services, support their staff, or expand their capacity.

 This information gives parents an independent, expert resource they can use to identify and compare their early care and education options to find the best fit for their child.